1999 Baltimore mayoral election: Campaign

 Fifteen candidates ended up running in the Democratic primary.
 The front-runners were considered to be O'Malley, Bell, and Stokes.
 Schmoke made no endorsement in the race.

 O'Malley and Bell called for "zero tolerance" to all crime, though Stokes felt this policy was biased against minorities.
 Stokes ran on the issue of education, as he was a former member of the Baltimore school board, in addition to the city council.
 Stokes vowed to reduce class sizes and reverse the trend of citizens of Baltimore leaving the city to live in nearby suburbs.

 O'Malley faced initial difficulties based on race, as a community leader stated that his entrance into the race "created some tension," and that O'Malley's potential victory "would be the worst thing that could happen in this city" and could "tear this city apart."
 Some saw his entrance in the race as an attempt to split the African American vote.
 However, O'Malley received endorsements from prominent African American politicians in August, including Rawlings, fellow state Delegate Kenneth Montague, and Conway.
 Rawlings credited O'Malley's "track record of empowering black Americans."
-He also received an endorsement from Schaefer.
+O'Malley also received an endorsement from Schaefer.
 Some African Americans charged Rawlings with "stabbing us in the back" over the endorsement.

 Bell attempted to portray himself as the heir apparent to Schmoke.
 However, disclosures from a lawsuit revealed Bell's financial troubles, which included having his car repossessed.
 Bell lost support after he stated that voters should choose him because "I look like you."
 Stokes began to lose support after he was charged with lying about having a college degree, when it was discovered that he did not graduate from Loyola University Maryland, as his campaign literature stated.
 It was also revealed that Stokes settled an income tax lien.
 Bell's supporters rallied outside the offices of The Baltimore Sun, challenging that they were writing negative stories about African American candidates, and giving better treatment to O'Malley during the campaign.
 Stokes was able to recover support when he received endorsements from The Baltimore Sun, the Baltimore Afro-American, and the ministerial alliance.

 Bell led Stokes in a poll conducted early in the race, 33% to 17%, before O'Malley declared his candidacy.
 By late August, Bell slipped in the polls to third place, with O'Malley and Stokes tied.
 Bell and O'Malley began airing television commercials supporting their campaigns in early August, while Stokes did not begin to air commercials until September.
 O'Malley also advertised on the radio.

 Seven candidates, including Democrats Bell, Stokes, O'Malley, and Conaway, and Republicans Adair, Tufaro, and Arthur Cuffie Jr., met for a debate on September 8.
 The debate focused on crime, with Bell, Stokes, and O'Malley making their cases regarding "zero tolerance", while Adair and Tufaro declared their support for Frazier.